ahmedayman4a/LyndaCoursesDownloader/README.md

   3. Double click on the word "cookies" then click on www.lynda.com
   4. Look for the word "token" the column "Name".
 Copy the value and paste it in the LyndaCoursesDownloader program.
   ![LyndaCoursesDownloader chrome token tutorial gif](LyndaCoursesDownloader.ConsoleDownloader/img/LyndaTokenTutorialChromeCompressed.gif)
+## Any Questions?
+Just create an [issue](https://github.com/ahmedayman4a/LyndaCoursesDownloader/issues/new/choose) with the tag `question`
 ## Acknowledgments
 * Progress bar from [ShellProgressBar Project](https://github.com/Mpdreamz/shellprogressbar)